kmnhan/SESExtension/README.md

 Custom user interface to SES.

 This library only provides the bare minimum for writing custom header entries to data saved by SES.
 See `cexports.def`.
-On calling `GDS_UI_GetSpectrumInfo`, the library attempts connection to a zmq server of socket type `REP` with a hardcoded port number and gets the header entries as a string.
+On calling `GDS_UI_GetSpectrumInfo`, the library attempts connection to a zmq server of socket type `PUB` with port number `5556` that keeps publishing header entry strings.
 If the server is not running or has become unresponsive, SES will hang on saving data.
 The zmq client is implemented in `clients.h`.
 Most of the code in this library has been adapted from the monochromator and manipulator library examples provided by Scienta Omicron.

 ## Disclaimer